 The company makes tanning wipes, if you prefer them; I use them for travel, and they produce the same natural, long-lasting, streakless glow.
 Either iteration is as brilliant for a quick leg-reawakening as it is for a bit of glowy life in your face or a full-on beach-day-tomorrow tan.
 (Having a tan before stepping into the sun not only makes you look better; it also means you won’t hesitate to slather on SPF 30 or higher, which could not be more important.)

-Vita Liberata Tanning Cloths 8-Pack goop, $25SHOP NOW
+Vita Liberata Tanning Cloths 8-Pack goop, $20SHOP NOW

 The Organic Pharmacy Cellular Protection Sun Cream SPF 50 goop, $69SHOP NOW

-Beautycounter Countersun Mineral Sunscreen Lotion SPF 30 goop, $39SHOP NOW
+Grown Alchemist Natural Hydrating Sunscreen SPF 30 goop, $39SHOP NOW

 A natural, even, super flattering glow is much easier than you think—and much easier than the backs of many tanner boxes, along with countless articles on the subject, make it sound.
 The prevailing wisdom involves assiduous exfoliation, along with some super awks time in the bathroom waiting for the tanner to dry.
 In truth, neither is that necessary.

 The secret is that body cream—or lotion, or lip balm—makes everything a thousand times easier and better blended.
-I love to use the brilliant body-moisturizing balm stick from KORA, which is totally hands-free, or the Garden of Earthly Delights hand and body lotion from Sangre de Fruta (the pump makes it easier).
+I alternate between the ultranourishing, melts-right-in GOOPGENES body butter and the gorgeously scented Garden of Earthly Delights hand and body lotion from Sangre de Fruta.
 Smooth a good dollop between your palms and between your fingers (this also helps prevent tanned palms), then dab the excess anywhere you have thicker or drier skin—your elbows, ankles, tops of toes, knees.
 Thicker, drier skin pulls in more tanner, creating uneven dark spots and splotches that look decidedly unnatural.
 By smoothing cream over those areas, you make them a little more resistant to the tanner, and the result is an even glow instead of splotchiness.

 The nice thing is, the cream or lotion principle works either way: If you forget about it and apply tanner without it, you can just go over the drier areas directly after you do the tanner—results are the same.